dptech-corp/Uni-Fold/README.md

 ### Model Parameters License

 The Uni-Fold parameters are made available under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 You can find details at: https://creativecommons.org/licenses/by/4.0/legalcode

+### Contributing to Uni-Fold

+Uni-Fold is an ongoing project.
+Our target is to develop better protein folding models and to apply them in real scenarios together with the entire community.
+We welcome all contributions to this repository, including but not limited to 1) reports and fixes of bugs, 2) new features and 3) accuracy and efficiency improvements.
+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more information.